 Wastewater COVID-19 Information

-The Wastewater Program recognizes the hardships caused by the COVID-19 pandemic public health emergency and Governor Evers' Safer at Home mandate.
-As always, to the maximum extent possible, conditions and requirements of WPDES permits should still be adhered to, but first and foremost a facility should focus on operations (to maintain effluent quality) and other crisis management actions.
+The Wastewater Program recognizes the hardships caused by the COVID-19 pandemic public health emergency.
+As always, to the maximum extent possible, conditions and requirements of WPDES permits should be adhered to, but first and foremost a facility should focus on operations (to maintain effluent quality) and other crisis management actions.

 All deviations from "normal" operations should be fully documented and communicated to DNR.
 As a facility's situation changes, please communicate any changes with your DNR compliance staff by email.
 If there are delays or missed samples, please provide a comment on the Discharge Monitoring Report (DMR) form explaining whether missed requirements were due to COVID-19 issues and be clear if the issues were the result of staffing issues at the facility or laboratory challenges.
 As always, please reach out to your Wastewater staff contacts if you have any questions or requests for assistance.

 Emergency Milk Disposal